gkdey17cse/InfoAidtechInternship/README.md

-Certainly!
-Here's a top-level introduction for your Info Aidtech GitHub repository:

 **Info Aidtech Internship Repository**

 Welcome to my Info Aidtech Internship Repository, where I've compiled a diverse range of projects that showcase my journey in web development and software engineering.
 Each project represents a unique challenge and opportunity for growth, making this repository a testament to my dedication and passion for coding.